 While mortgage rates are constantly changing, obtaining these estimates at the same time allowed us to get an idea of Guaranteed Rate's competitive advantage.
 While the rate on offer isn't significantly better than those at national brands like Chase, Guaranteed Rate will actually give you lender credit in situations where others would charge you for discount points.
 These points and credits count towards your closing costs, making Guaranteed Rate the more cost-efficient option if you're determined to reduce your upfront mortgage fees.

-If you're going into a purchase mortgage with less than 20% in down payment, you should note that Guaranteed Loan also provided the cheapest estimate on the cost of mortgage interest.
-Mortgage interest actually protects the lender from the risk of default, but it's mandatory for borrowers themselves to cover this cost in most cases.
+If you're going into a purchase mortgage with less than 20% in down payment, you should note that Guaranteed Rate also provided the cheapest estimate on the cost of mortgage insurance.
+Mortgage insurance actually protects the lender from the risk of default, but it's mandatory for borrowers themselves to cover this cost in most cases.
 Although borrower-paid mortgage insurance can be canceled eventually, having lower premiums from the beginning of your home loan can save you hundreds in the long run.

 Customer Service and Mortgage Servicing